richbl/go-distributed-motion-s3/README.md

 **DMS<sup>3</sup>** is patterned after a [client server model](https://en.wikipedia.org/wiki/Client%E2%80%93server_model "client server model"), where **DMS<sup>3</sup>Server** is centrally responsible for the logic of enabling/disabling the video surveillance system, while each participating device client either performs real-time video monitoring and processing of video stream data (smart device clients), or for less smart clients, passes raw video stream data over the wire to the server for processing and eventual system response and/or user notification.

-In the example presented at the start of this document, one IP camera device, one IoT SBC device (a Raspberry Pi), and one webcam device are managed through **DMS<sup>3</sup>Server** (using the [TCP protocol](https://en.wikipedia.org/wiki/Transmission_Control_Protocol "TCP protocol")), which synchronizes the installed motion detector application (in this case, [Motion](https://motion-project.github.io/ "Motion")) motion capture state across all clients. **Importantly, actual video stream processing for motion is done locally, on the Raspberry Pi device client**.
+In the example presented at the start of this document, one IP camera device, one IoT SBC device (a Raspberry Pi), and one webcam device are managed through **DMS<sup>3</sup>Server** (using the [TCP protocol](https://en.wikipedia.org/wiki/Transmission_Control_Protocol "TCP protocol")), which synchronizes the installed motion detection application (in this case, [Motion](https://motion-project.github.io/ "Motion")) motion capture state across all clients. **Importantly, actual video stream processing for motion is done locally, on the Raspberry Pi device client**.

 The webcam device and the IP camera device--both less smart device clients, and incapable of on-board processing--stream to **DMS<sup>3</sup>Server**, where **DMS<sup>3</sup>** processes the incoming video streams.